Integralist/integralist.co.uk/content/posts/post-mortems.md

 Below I link to a Google document we use as a template for our post mortem meetings, and I've included the relevant sections below just for an 'at a glance' view.

+> [!NOTE]
-> Note: you don't have to include all of these if you don't want.
+> you don't have to include all of these if you don't want.
 Take what is useful to you and leave whatever isn't.

 ### Observations